 We believe the time has come for a full debate on independence for Wales.
 Why?

 You might think that Wales is too small to be independent, but some of the most prosperous, most equal, and happiest countries in the world are small nations.
 What makes the people of Wales any different from the Slovakians, Danes or the Irish?
-Isn’t it simple common sense that decisions about Wales should be made in Wales?
-Not some of the decisions, but all of them.
+Isn’t it simple common sense that all decisions affecting Wales should be made in Wales?
+Not some of them, all of them.
 Wales isn’t perfect, and there are plenty of problems that need to be tackled.
 But wouldn’t it be easier to tackle these problems if our government was a Welsh one, totally focused on Welsh needs?
 At the moment we are regarded by Westminster as a minor part; Westminster’s policies are built around the needs of others.
-It stands to reason that Westminster’s policies are not put in place to benefit Wales.
+It stands to reason that Westminster’s policies are not put in place to benefit Wales, as we’ve seen during the course of Brexit and the COVID-19 pandemic.
 If an institution has historically failed to treat your needs adequately, surely the natural step is to form your own institution and take hold of your own fate.
 Independence is an opportunity to build a better Wales.

 Wales is different

 Many times we’ve heard people say: “Wales?
-Isn’t that just part of England?”.
-Wales has a lot in common with the rest of the UK, but we also know that there is much that makes us different.
-Wales has its own distinct politics, values and worldview; its own culture, history and language.
+Isn’t that just part of England?”
+Wales has a lot in common with the rest of the countries and regions of the UK, but we also know that there is much that makes us different.
+Wales has its own distinct politics, values and worldview; its own culture, histories and language.
+These are shaped by people from all backgrounds, whether from one of Britain’s oldest multicultural communities in Cardiff’s Butetown, from the descendents of those who moved to Wales during the industrial revolution, or the “New Welsh” from Europe and the rest of the world who’ve made Wales their home during the 21st Century.
 Yet all too often Wales is treated as a region of England.
 Independence isn’t about creating division; it’s about celebrating our unique place in the world and becoming a proper part of the international family of nations.